mattflanzer/currency_bananas/README.md

 The API has four RESTful functions: *buy*, *sell*, *status*, and *dump*.
 All functions return JSON data.

 **buy** and **sell** are POST operations that require two data points: _date_ and _qty_, the transacation date and quantity of bananas respectively.
-For **buy**, the return data indicates success or produces and error.
+For **buy**, the return data indicates success or produces an error.
 ```
 {
   "status":"success"